uva-cs/dsa2/pa/pa1/index.md

 Your algorithm will receive two weighted graphs (lists of edges) as input.
 The first graph will represent the total transportation capacities of their vehicles.
 The nodes represent cities, edges represent trucks traveling between cities, and the weight of the edge represents the maximum weight that can be carried by each truck.
 The second graph will represent the remaining available capacities on all vehicles.
 The same nodes and edges will be present as for the first graph, but now the edges represent how much more cargo each truck can carry.

-Your goal will be to write an algorithm which finds the path from a given start city to a destination city which maximizes the remaining capacities averaged across the nodes in the graph.
-Note that the number of trucks is irrelevant, we only care to maximize the average of these percentages.
+Your goal will be to write an algorithm which finds the path from a given start city to a destination city which *minimizes the sum of load percentages* across the nodes in the graph.
+Note that the number of trucks is irrelevant, we only care to *minimizes the sum of load percentages*.
 At-capacity trucks may not be used, since FedUps could not add a package to that truck.

 ### Changelog

+- Tue, 9/24: To make this assignment more feasible, we are changing the goal: instead of "maximizes the percentage of available capacity" we are "minimizes the sum of load percentages".
+Note that what you have to minimize is the load percentage (how much space is taken), but what is given to you in the problem is the available space (how much space is left).
+Also, another example test cases was added.
-- Sun, 9/15: the original graph had an error: the edge from 0->3 should be "0/60" (as now shown below); the example.txt and the I/O output below was fixed the next day
+- Sun, 9/15: The original graph had an error: the edge from 0->3 should be "0/60" (as now shown below); the example.txt and the I/O output below was fixed the next day

 ### Input